 The section reviewed the company's annual report, comparing it to previous reports, and found it to be in compliance with Commission rules and orders.

 Southcross Alabama Pipeline LLC

-The section reviewed the annual report, comparing it to previous reports, and found it to be in compliance with Commission rules and orders it to previous reports, and found it to be in compliance with Commission rules and orders.
+The section reviewed the annual report, comparing it to previous reports, and found it to be in compliance with Commission rules and orders.

 Southern Gas Transmission Company